Aurokrishnaa/AI-Stocks---CAPM-Analsysis/README.md

    ```bash
    jupyter notebook notebooks/AI_Stocks_Analysis.ipynb
    ```
-4. Run the cells and analyze the data!
+4. Have the necessary dataset and Run the cells and analyze the data!

-## 📈 Sample Visualizations
-(Add sample charts/images here to make the README visually appealing)

 ## 🏆 Future Improvements
 - Adding **Monte Carlo simulations** to test different market scenarios.
 - Incorporating **sector-wide AI investment trends**.
 - Enhancing **data sources** with real-time API integration.

-## 📢 Discussion & Next Steps
 What’s next for AI stocks?
 Are they still the **best bet**, or should investors be cautious?
-Let’s discuss! 🚀
+Let’s discuss!